modmore/Commerce_MailChimp/README.md

 Providing the API key was valid, you'll be presented with some extra fields.
 - **MailChimp List**: This dropdown box will be populated with lists from your MailChimp account.
 Select one.
+- **MailChimp Groups**: If groups are enabled on your MailChimp account, after selecting a list, you'll be presented with a choice of groups to automatically assign a customer to when they subscribe.
 - **Address Type**: Here you can select whether the shipping or billing address is used for subscriptions.
 Select one.
 - **Enable Double Opt-In**: (Optional) Enable this if you would like customers to be sent a verification email before they're subscribed to the list.